Skip to content

 Ovulation typically happens in a day.
 However, you can be fertile for 7 to 10 days around this time.

-Some women do ovulate very early, although it’s not ideal.
-Test first thing every morning until you get a positive test if you are just starting out.
+Some women ovulate very early, although it’s not ideal.
+If you are just starting out, test first thing every morning until you get a positive test.
 Once you have established your usual ovulation time, you can start checking 2-3 days before that.

 How do I Use an Ovulation Test?

 Most ovulation tests involve urinating on a plastic stick or dipping the test into a urine sample that you have collected in a clean, dry container.
-It’s best to check first thing in the morning when you wake up as the urine is the most concentrated then.
+It’s best to check when you wake up first thing in the morning, as the urine is the most concentrated.
 Follow the directions for your specific test kit.

 How do I know if I’m ovulating?